Reiki Melbourne (Daylesford) Banner

 Traditionally in Western Reiki, Level 1 students were advised to wait at least one month – preferably two – before taking Level 2, and then 1 year – preferably two – before taking their Master Level.

-Nowadays, the time frames given by Reiki teachers are so inconsistent they are of little help.
+Nowadays, the timeframes given by Reiki teachers are so inconsistent they are of little help.
 As a result, students are often uncertain when to take the next step.

 The question we all want to know, therefore, is this: Is there an optimum time to wait before taking the next Reiki level?
 Or does it actually make little difference?